www.locriantica.it

 Ponte Nuovo Editrice, Bologna 1980 - II Edizione - pag.
 93)

-Actually the experts are not so sure about the belonging of this last sculpture to the decorative group of the Temple; anyway, at the National Museum of Reggio Calabria, it is exhibited between the two Dioscuri, forming a unique group.
+Actually the scholars are not so sure about the belonging of this last sculpture to the decorative group of the Temple; anyway, at the National Museum of Reggio Calabria, it is exhibited between the two Dioscuri, thus forming a unique group.

 MYTHOLOGY